 The shoulder may feel sore and “tender to the touch”;

 For more severe injuries, there may also be bruising on the skin of the shoulder;

 The shoulder may appear to “droop” compared to its normal shape;

 The collarbone may appear to have moved upwards, producing a bulge above the shoulder;

 The patient may also experience reduced shoulder function and range of movement.

 Both the drooping of the shoulder and the upward movement of the collarbone are direct results of the ligament damage.
 When healthy, the ligaments are supposed to hold the two bones together.
 However, when damaged, the ligaments are unable to hold the collarbone as close to the shoulder blade as they should.

 People experiencing some or all of these symptoms, especially after a fall, should seek medical advice.
 Injuries causing symptoms suggestive of nerve or muscle compression should be referred immediately to a doctor who specializes in bones and joints (orthopaedic surgeon).

-Treatment of an acromioclavicular joint sprain will of course depend on the severity of the injury.
+Treatment of an acromioclavicular joint sprain will, of course, depend on the severity of the injury.
 However, in most cases, the treatment plan below is sufficient to produce a full recovery, given enough time to work:

 Resting the shoulder by avoiding activities that could stress the joint.
 In particular, avoid reaching overhead or sleeping on the injured shoulder;